The Southwest Region Works with Wounded Warrior Project

 Anne Hammond joined the U.S. Fish and Wildlife Service after serving 25 years of Active duty with the U.S. Navy.
 Hammond says, “In the 80s when I started, the opportunities for females were limited.
 Many jobs were in manpower, personnel, and training, which later was renamed Human Resources.”
 She added, “My entire career was in HR.”
 What led her to Service after achieving a military retirement?
 Hammond attributes it to timing, mostly.
 She explains that she had leveraged a skill set in the Navy that she could take anywhere.
 But it was Hammond’s appreciation of the southwest, and that fact she and her husband are very active outdoors, that increased the appeal of working at the Regional Office in Albuquerque, New Mexico.

-Hammond just celebrated her one-year anniversary with the Service in September and has really enjoyed the experience and the challenges.
+Hammond just celebrated her anniversary with the Service in September and has really enjoyed the experience and the challenges.
 On comparing her experience in the military to the Service, Hammond said, “DOD is more driven-based on world events.
 Here we are focused on land and resources in our own backyard and that is nice.”
 She also compared her HR work experience indicating the concepts are the same, but the terms are different.
 She adds, “It was like learning a new language.”
 Continuing, Hammond notes the similarities are much greater than she expected.
 With the military, she took care of the HR needs for employees from recruitment to retirement.
 “We do the same thing here,” she says.
 “We bring on new hires, and help them grow and develop in their careers until separation, or retirement.”

 Hammond is the Chief of Human Resources in the Southwest Region.

-Another participant in Wounded Warrior Project is Timothy Steely.
+A participant in Wounded Warrior Project is Timothy Steely.
 From Ardmore, Oklahoma, Steely is an Infantry Specialist for the Army National Guard.
 After graduating from high school in 2006, Steely joined the Army National Guard in 2007, and was deployed to Iraq.
 After his deployment, Steely began working towards a degree in Criminal Justice.
 Then, in 2011, he was deployed again, this time to Afghanistan.
 After returning home, Steely received his associate’s degree, and is currently working towards his bachelor’s.
 An outdoors’ enthusiast, Steely enjoyed his internship experience working for the Service in our Ecological Services Field Office in Tulsa, Oklahoma.